The use of drones as a new way to gather information and decrease the costs of long term disability insurance claim investigations is on the rise.

 Why Do Insurance Companies Use Drones to Spy?

 Insurance companies have the duty of investigating disability insurance claims.
 Most insurance claims are legitimate claims filed by truly disabled individuals.
 But the disability insurance company doesn’t want to pay out any more than they have to in claims.
 That is why they enlist the help of private investigators to gather photos and videos of claimants without their knowledge to use against them.
-Since 2015, more and more insurers and investigators are using drones to conduct investigations for insurers.
+Since 2015, more and more insurers and investigators have been using drones to conduct investigations for insurers.

-So to answer the question,
+So, to answer the question,